tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ### Basic Auth {#basic_auth}

 Another type of authorization is called Basic Auth.
 With this method, the sender places a `username:password` into the request header.
-The username and password is encoded with Base64, which is an encoding technique that converts the username and password into a set of 64 characters to ensure safe transmission.
+The username and password are encoded with Base64, which is an encoding technique that converts the username and password into a set of 64 characters to ensure safe transmission.
 Here's an example of a Basic Auth in a request header:

 ```
 Authorization: Basic bG9sOnNlY3VyZQ==